Skip to content

 Context Engineering: What Your Agent Needs to Know

-A capable model with bad context produces bad results.
-Context engineering is the discipline of making sure that never happens.
+A capable model with poor context produces poor results.
+Context engineering is the discipline of designing what the agent needs to know.

 The context problem

 Every AI agent operates inside a context window.
-Whatever is not in that window does not exist for the agent.
-This creates a fundamental engineering challenge: you must architect what the agent knows, not just what it can do.
+Whatever is not in that window is effectively invisible to the agent.
+This creates a fundamental engineering challenge: you must design what the agent knows, not only what it can do.

 Context engineering is the practice of designing, structuring, and maintaining the information that flows into an agent's context window — across time, across sessions, and across different stages of a task.